j-rivero/gz-rocker/README.md

 ### Rocker Arguments

-* `--ignition $IGNITION_VERSION:$SYSTEM_VERSION`: Adds a binary installation of the Ignition Robotics libraries to the container.
+* `--gazebo $GAZEBO_VERSION:$SYSTEM_VERSION`: Adds a binary installation of the Gazebo libraries to the container.
-`$IGNITION_VERSION` specifies the version of ignition to install, and `$SYSTEM_VERSION` specifies the platform the base Docker image uses.
+`$GAZEBO_VERSION` specifies the version of gazebo to install, and `$SYSTEM_VERSION` specifies the platform the base Docker image uses.
-`$SYSTEM_VERSION` must be specified so that all platform-specific build dependencies for `$IGNITION_VERSION` can be installed (this provides users with the option to build Ignition repositories from source).
+`$SYSTEM_VERSION` must be specified so that all platform-specific build dependencies for `$GAZEBO_VERSION` can be installed (this provides users with the option to build gazebo repositories from source).
 This argument also installs supporting tools for building source code (colcon), modifying documentation (doxygen and firefox), running tests, and running the static code checker (cppcheck).
-Use the command `rocker -h` to see the valid options for `$IGNITION_VERSION` and `$SYSTEM_VERSION`.
+Use the command `rocker -h` to see the valid options for `$GAZEBO_VERSION` and `$SYSTEM_VERSION`.

-_Example: To run Ignition Citadel on Ubuntu Bionic, you'd enter `--ignition citadel:bionic` and use `ubuntu:bionic` as the image argument for rocker._
+_Example: To run gazebo Citadel on Ubuntu Bionic, you'd enter `--gazebo citadel:bionic` and use `ubuntu:bionic` as the image argument for rocker._

 * `--vol /LOCAL/PATH:/CONTAINER/PATH[::/LOCAL/PATH:/CONTAINER/PATH ...]`: Mount files on your machine into the container via Docker volumes.
 When specifying local paths, absolute paths must be used.